lacework/go-sdk/cli/README.md

 ### Integration Tests

-The integration tests are end-to-end tests that are run against a real Lacework API Server, for that reason it requires a set of Lacework API keys, to run these tests locally you need to setup the following environment variables and use the directive `make integration`, an example of the command you can use is:
+The integration tests are end-to-end tests that run against a real Lacework API Server, for that reason, it requires a set of Lacework API keys.
+To run these tests locally you need to setup the following environment variables and use the directive `make integration`, an example of the command you can use is:
 ```
 $ CI_ACCOUNT="<YOUR_ACCOUNT>" CI_API_KEY="<YOUR_API_KEY>" CI_API_SECRET="<YOUR_API_SECRET>" make integration
 ```

+### Telemetry via Honeycomb

+We use [Honeycomb](https://www.honeycomb.io/) for observability, to enable sending tracing data to our development dataset, you must configure the environment variable `HONEYAPIKEY`.
+This variable as well as the above CI environment variables can be configured inside your bash profile (or any other shell profile you prefer).

 ## License and Copyright
 Copyright 2020, Lacework Inc.